Norman Clyde

+Biography

 Early life, marriage and work

 Clyde was born in Philadelphia, the son of a Reformed Presbyterian minister.
+His parents were Charles and Isabel Purvis Clyde.
 He attended Geneva College graduating in the Classics in June 1909.
 After teaching at several rural schools, including schools in Fargo, North Dakota and Mount Pleasant, Utah, he enrolled at the University of California, Berkeley in 1911.
 After two years of graduate work he returned to teaching, mostly in northern California, including the towns of McCloud and Weaverville.
 He taught history, science, and Latin.
-He continued graduate studies at the University of California in Berkeley in 1923–24.
+He continued graduate studies at the University of California, Berkeley in 1923–24.

 On June 15, 1915, Norman Clyde married Winifred May Bolster in Pasadena, California.
 She was a nurse at a tuberculosis hospital and contracted the disease herself at approximately the time of their marriage.
 After four years of suffering from the disease she died at age 28 in 1919.
 His wife's death appears to have profoundly affected him, as he moved to the Eastern Sierra to spend much of his latter life alone in the mountains.